-To allow sufficient time for proponents to complete the database collection task, it is proposed that the collection of above minimum set of recordings is finalized latest at SA4-136 meeting.
+To allow sufficient time for proponents to complete the database collection task, it is proposed that the collection of above minimum set of recordings is finalized before the example solution submissions.

+]

 For Four-microphone Prototype devices, the source is preparing to share the recordings of recording scenario 3 at the potential upcoming Ad-hoc telcos.

 Conclusion